DaniaHamad/Dardasheh/README.md

 # features

-- Create an account to save your data. (only the front-end has been made, back-end and database are yet to be made to save data)
+- Create an account to save your data. (back-end and database have been made)
+    - Register User (50% need to verify/confirm Email)
+    - Login User (DONE)
+    - Forget/Reset password (SOON)
+    - single sign-on (SSO) with Facebook or Google(SOON)
 - Build your own character and use it as an avatar.
 (SOON, wardrobe assets are being made)
 - Text messaging.
 (SOON)
 - Video calls.
 (SOON)